-- Shall, upon request by any person, make available an MSDS to that person. - Shall receive from the owner or operator of each facility an emergency and hazardous chemical inventory form. - Shall respond to a request for Tier II information no later than 45 days after the date of receipt of the request. - May commence a civil action against an owner or operator of a facility for failure to provide information, or for failure to submit Tier II information.
+- Shall be given written follow-up emergency information as soon as practical after a release that requires the owner/operator to submit a written notice. - May commence a civil action against an owner or operator of a facility for failure to provide information, or for failure to submit Tier II information.